2022 Special Session A

 (13) Except as provided in subsection 11, a policyholder may not assign, in whole or

-any post-loss insurance benefit under any residential property insurance
+in part, any post-loss insurance benefit under any residential property insurance

 policy or under any commercial property insurance policy as that term is defined in